 ‘Other’ – Any other material included

 SubType can add additional detail, especially to ‘Bonus’ Type.
 SubType may include terms such as ‘Deleted Scenes’ or ‘Making-of’.
 [CHS: This needs some work.
 I suspect player will need more information so it can present information in a more rational form.
+Subsequent discussion indicates that this should be a more robust structure, perhaps that like a Common Metadata compilation.]

 Annex A: Track Selection Process